Table of Contents

 Typical model: Hager SFB116

-In the case of an installation with an AC-type battery (equipped with its own charger-inverter), it is essential to connect this system to a specific Climkit battery meter and configure the latter in "Battery" mode on the platform.
+In the case of an installation with an AC type battery (equipped with its own charger-inverter), it is essential to connect this system to a specific Climkit battery meter and to configure it in "Battery" mode on the platform.

 How Did We Do?